 TTBB: Four-part arrangements with two parts for tenor and two for bass.TTBB arrangements create a powerful and sonorous choral experience, highlighting the strength and richness of lower male voices while allowing for intricate harmonies within this lower register.

-SSAATTBB: Eight parts work together to create a powerful and emotionally charged rendition of "Hallelujah."
+SSAATTBB: Eight parts work together to create a powerful and emotionally charged rendition of a big piece.
 The harmonies and interplay between sections add complexity and depth to the performance, making it a breathtaking choral experience.

 With many common choir arrangements, adding parts within each section allows for greater versatility in choral compositions.